bitlaab-bolt/cfp/docs/usage.md

 # How to use

-First, import Cfp on your zig file.
+First, import Cfp on your Zig source file.

 ```zig
 const cfp = @import("cfp");